carlo-ltk/terraform-demo/README.md

 * Fine tune the resource configuration until a `terraform plan` run will not detect any difference between the exising resource and its configuration.

-## Remote Terraform State
+## Teamwork

-While the default for the *state* is to be stored locally it can be kept in a remote location allowing teamwork on the same project.
+While the default for the [state](https://www.terraform.io/docs/state/index.html) is to be stored locally it can be kept in a remote location allowing teamwork.

 [Remote state](https://www.[]terraform.io/docs/state/remote.html) is a [backend](https://www.terraform.io/docs/backends/index.html) feature and we are using an [s3](https://www.terraform.io/docs/backends/types/s3.html) backend type here.

-*S3 Backend* also supports state locking and consistency checking via Dynamo DB that need to be configured yet.
+*S3 Backend* also supports state *locking and consistency checking* via Dynamo DB that need to be configured yet.

 ## Worklow

+TODO

+## Environments

+TODO

+## Shared Resources

 TODO